xcart/xcart-docs/_pages/kb_en/modules/hurry_up.md

    ![low-stock-alerts.png]({{site.baseurl}}/attachments/ref_4XQjes9g/low-stock-alerts.png)

    * **Alert position** : Select the way the notifications should be displayed.
 You can choose between inside the page content (below the **Add to Cart** button) or a pop up as a tooltip at the bottom of the page.
    * **Stock level threshold** : Set the lowest stock level threshold.
-The alerts will appear for products having **less** than this number of units in stock.
+The alerts will appear for products having LESS than this number of units in stock.
    * **Custom text color** : Choose the text color for the alert.
    * **Custom background color** : Choose the backgroung color for alert.
    * **Custom border color** : Choose the border color for alert.